Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Allergy to Foods (Hidden) could instead be:

-Mental Schizophrenia
+Mental

-An allergy is a negative sensitivity, usually to a substance, which causes a physical reaction.
+An allergy is a negative sensitivity to a substance which causes a physical reaction.
 Classical responses include creation of blood antibodies, histamine release, swelling, itching, runny nose, and others.
-However, substances can cause many negative reactions commonly not associated with allergies.
+However, various substances can cause negative reactions that are not commonly associated with allergies.
+In the case of cerebral (brain) allergies (which affect the nervous system), reactions include brain inflammation, irritability, fear, depression, aggression, extreme mood swings in a single day, hyperactivity, and psychosis.
+These symptoms can be mistaken for schizophrenia.

-Recommendations and treatments for Allergy to Foods (Hidden):
+Recommendations for Allergy to Foods (Hidden):

 Nambudripad Allergic Elimination Therapy (NAET)